-At times inappropriate interference arises because of a misinterpretation of the Municipal Act provisions which identify the role of the Head of Council as 'Chief Executive Officer'.
+For non-'stronger mayors' and for stronger mayors exceeding their jurisdiction, inappropriate interference arises because of a misinterpretation of the Municipal Act provision which identifies the role of the Head of Council as 'Chief Executive Officer'.
 This provision has led to confusion and, occasionally, overreach by Heads of Council in erroneously perceiving a role leading the municipality's administration.
-The Province has been requested by MICO, the Ombudsman and others, to amend the Municipal Act, to clarify that elected officials - even Heads of Council - have no role in the day-to-day administration of municipal government.
+Elected officials - even Heads of Council - have no role in the day-to-day administration of municipal government unless specifically authorized by statute.